-- 1. Check the most recent Drug List we provided electronically. - 2.
+- 1. Check the most recent Drug List we sent you in the mail.
+(Please note: The Drug List we provide includes information for the covered drugs that are most commonly used by our members.
+However, we cover additional drugs that are not included in the provided Drug List.
+If one of your drugs is not listed in the Drug List, you should visit our website or contact Customer Service to find out if we cover it.) - 2.
 Visit the plan's website (myuhc.com/CommunityPlan).
-The Drug List on the website is always the most current. - 3.
-Call Customer Service to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+The Drug List on the website is always the most current.

+3. Call Customer Service to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.